Onyinyechukwu5/Health-Care-Data-Analysis/README.md

 # Introduction

-This project focuses on transforming a raw, unstructured dataset of health records into meaningful insights using Microsoft Excel.
+This health Dashboard was created in Microsoft Excel.
 The dataset includes information such as patient visits, diagnoses, doctors, and treatment costs, but it contains inconsistencies and errors that hinder analysis.

 # Project Objectives